Breakfast Brigade is a ministry inspired by a Spring Break Mission Trip way back in 2007.

 We pray for the day when we do not have to do Breakfast Brigade.

-INTERESTED OR WANT MORE INFORMATION: Contact Chris Moell (email@example.com ) or Sheamus Togher(firstname.lastname@example.org) our Breakfast Brigade Coordinators.
+INTERESTED OR WANT MORE INFORMATION: Contact Sheamus Togher(email@example.com) our Breakfast Brigade Coordinator.